-- Initialize the algorithm using one of the methods described in the notes. - Execute E and M steps as long as the convergence condition is not satisfied:
+- Initialize the algorithm using one of the methods described in the notes. - Execute E and M steps as long as the convergence condition is not satisfied: - E-step: compute membership probabilities using the current $\theta^{current}$ values. - M-step: compute new parameters $\theta^{new}$ using the membership probabilities from the E-step - After each EM iteration compute the log-likelihood of the data using $\theta^{new}$ (see NoteSet 7 for a definition of the log-likelihood for mixture models).
+This will allow you to print out the log-likelihood values from each EM iteration, as the algorithm is running, to monitor its convergence.

-- E-step: compute membership probabilities using the current $\theta^{current}$ values. - M-step: compute new parameters θ^{new} using the membership probabilities from the E-step - After each EM iteration compute the log-likelihood of the data using θ^{new} (see NoteSet 7 for a definition of the log-likelihood for mixture models).
-This will allow you to print out the log-likelihood values from each EM iteration, as the algorithm is running, to monitor its convergence. - Check for convergence using one of the methods described in the class notes on the EM algorithm (on the class Web site).
-A simple and reliable method is to check if the average absolute difference in membership probabilities (averaged across all entries in the matrix) between iterations is less than some small number ε , e.g, $\epsilon = 10^{-6}$.
+• Check for convergence using one of the methods described in the class notes on the EM algorithm (on the class Web site).
+A simple and recommended method is to check if the average absolute difference in membership probabilities (averaged across all entries in the matrix) between iterations is less than some small number $\epsilon$ , e.g, $\epsilon = 10^{-6}$ .
 If the convergence criterion is not satisfied, then execute another EM iteration.

-I also recommend that your algorithm runs this process multiple times from r different randomly-chosen starting conditions (e.g. r=10) and pick the solution that results in the highest log-likelihood (since EM in general only finds local maxima).
+I also recommend that your algorithm runs this process multiple times from r different randomly-chosen starting conditions (e.g. r = 10) and pick the solution that results in the highest log-likelihood (since EM in general only finds local maxima).
+This will be especially useful in Algorithm 3 when working with larger values of K.